ShaharyarNasir/Quantum-XAI-App/README.md

 An interactive tool for exploring **quantum dynamics** with machine learning and explainable AI (XAI).
 It simulates entangled qubits, trains a neural network to approximate the dynamics, and applies **SHAP analysis** to interpret the results.
-The app runs with [Gradio](https://gradio.app/) in a simple web interface — no prior quantum expertise required.
+The app runs with [Gradio](https://gradio.app/) in a simple web interface, no prior quantum expertise required.

 ---

 ## Features
-- Simulate **2–4 qubits** with tunable parameters (time, epochs, decoherence, etc.).
+- Simulate **2-4 qubits** with tunable parameters (time, epochs, decoherence, etc.).
 - Train a **PyTorch neural network** in real-time.
 - Apply **SHAP explainability** to visualize feature impact.
 - Dashboard with: